dravinflores/smdt/README.md

 Documentation
 -------------
-Full documentation can be found on [our github wiki](documentation/home.md)
+Full documentation can be found in [our documentation folder](documentation/home.md)

 Installation
 ------------